ThatBryan/ThatBryan.github.io/_projects/EngineEngine.md

 last-updated: 21-02-2024
 ---

-These are stuff that I worked on in my spare time to improve the engine.
+The following are some stuff that I worked on in my spare time to improve the engine.

 ## <b>Optimizations:

-Added some Multi-threadeding
+Added some Multi-threading to speed up areas of the engine.

 ### <b>Before:
 <img src="/images/EngineEngine/before.png" width="100%" height="100%">